mamewotoko/stacklr/README.md

 * add test operation to interact with google service UI
 * add promote group (stock items to use first)
 * add sync config
-* add touch menu, which is just update timestamp
+* add touch menu, which is just update timestamp (or push button for each item)
-* sync items with google tasks get list from google merge list update list
-* use new menu design
 * draw icon
 * add dialog to set item property item type